Δ8-Tetrahydrocannabinol: Legal status in the United States

-On 12 November 2025, in order to end the 2025 United States federal government shutdown, the United States Congress passed the Continuing Appropriations, Agriculture, Legislative Branch, Military Construction and Veterans Affairs, and Extensions Act, 2026, which contains a rider under section 781 that, effective 12 November 2026, will redefine the federal legal definition of hemp in a way that would "likely make industrial hemp-derived cannabis products, including delta-8 and delta-10 THC as well as synthetic THC products like edibles, drinks, oils and vapes, incredibly difficult, if not impossible, to sell legally".
+On 12 November 2025, in order to end the 2025 United States federal government shutdown, the 119th United States Congress enacted the Continuing Appropriations, Agriculture, Legislative Branch, Military Construction and Veterans Affairs, and Extensions Act, 2026, which contains a rider under section 781 that, effective 12 November 2026, will redefine the federal legal definition of hemp in a way that would "likely make industrial hemp-derived cannabis products, including delta-8 and delta-10 THC as well as synthetic THC products like edibles, drinks, oils and vapes, incredibly difficult, if not impossible, to sell legally".

 FDA

 ∆^{8}-THC has not been evaluated or approved by the US Food and Drug Administration (FDA) for safe use in any context.
 The FDA has taken action against businesses that have illegally marketed ∆^{8}-THC for therapeutic use.
 The FDA has also taken action against businesses that sold ∆^{8}-THC in forms that closely resemble (typically non-psychoactive) food products such as chips or cookies.